 QTS status is generally achieved by completing one of the following qualifications:

-- Teach First (England only) - a two-year programme including a PGCE, where top graduates are placed in challenging schools;
+- Teach First (England and Wales) - a two-year programme including a PGCE, where top graduates are placed in challenging schools

 In Scotland, the TQ is usually achieved by completing the Professional Graduate Diploma in Education (PGDE).

 There is a special educational needs element to all initial teacher training (ITT) courses.
 Qualified teachers can also undertake additional training to teach pupils with special educational needs.

 Entry is not possible with a HND only.
 In England and Wales, candidates who have successfully completed two years of higher education - if you have a HND you would qualify - may opt to take a shortened two-year degree with QTS.
 You can apply for this route via Universities and Colleges Admissions Service (UCAS).

 Specific qualifications are required to teach pupils with hearing, visual or multi-sensory impairments.
 To find out which universities offer qualifications in these specialised areas, as well as further details on entry requirements and routes to becoming a qualified teacher, see teacher training and education.

 You will also need an enhanced Disclosure and Barring Service (DBS) check to work with children or young adults in the UK.
 Without a DBS check, you are not allowed to work with children unsupervised.